Search

 • Commitment to adhering to post-operative care (e.g., dilation protocols)

 It’s important to note that these criteria may vary depending on your surgeon’s recommendations for your individualized surgical plan.
-If you have questions about bottom surgery or are ready to make a plan for your procedure(s), you can request a free, in-person consultation with Dr. Ley (she/her/they) today.
+If you have questions about bottom surgery or are ready to make a plan for your procedure(s), you can request a free, in-person consultation with Dr. Ley today.

 Types of MTF Bottom Surgery

-Orchiectomy and Scrotoplasty
+Orchiectomy and Scrotoectomy

-• Changes in hormone therapy regimens: When the testicles are removed, patients can take less external estrogen (estradiol), which can reduce the risk of health problems like blood clotting.
+Changes in hormone therapy regimens: When the testicles are removed, patients can take less external estrogen (estradiol), which can reduce the risk of health problems like blood clotting.
 This is because the body will likely produce more estrogen on its own without needing to block testosterone.

 Penectomy and “Gender Nullification” Surgery

-• Gender dysphoria and genital dysmorphia: Some patients–transfeminine, transmasculine or non-binary–do not wish to have any genital tissue at all.
+This procedure involves the removal of the penis and shortening of the urethra, which leaves a nub of tissue at the groin with an exit for the urethra.
+Gender dysphoria and genital dysmorphia: Some patients—transfeminine, transmasculine or non-binary—do not wish to have any genitals at all.
 This procedure allows them to experience relief from dysphoria/dysmorphia.

-Vulvoplasty or “Zero-Depth Vaginoplasty”
+Vulvaplasty/vulvoplasty or “Zero-Depth Vaginoplasty”

-What is this procedure?
-A vulvoplasty involves the complete reconstruction of the external genitalia to create a vulva complete with a clitoris, clitoral hood, urethra and labia.
+A vulvaplasty involves the complete reconstruction of the external genitalia to create a vulva complete with a clitoris, clitoral hood, urethra, and labia.
 Unlike a vaginoplasty, a vaginal canal is not constructed.
 Instead, patients are left with a dimple at the site of the vaginal opening.
+Gender euphoria: For many patients, having a vulva brings immense feelings of joy and satisfaction from experiencing greater gender alignment with their genitals.

 Vaginoplasty

-What is this procedure?
-A vulvoplasty involves the complete reconstruction of the internal genitalia (a functional vaginal canal) and external genitalia (a vulva complete with a clitoris, clitoral hood, urethra, and labia).
+A vaginoplasty involves the complete reconstruction of the internal genitalia (a functional vaginal canal) and external genitalia (a vulva complete with a clitoris, clitoral hood, urethra, and labia).
 The most common procedure used to create the internal lining of the vaginal wall is the penile-inversion technique, although the internal lining can also be taken from the internal abdominal wall or rectum.
 At the GCC, Dr. Ley only offers the penile-inversion technique at this time.
+Gender euphoria: For many patients, reconstructing their genitalia to have a vulva and functional vaginal canal is a source of immense euphoria.
+For this reason, patient satisfaction for vaginoplasty is enormously high.

 Labiaplasty

-• Revision surgery: Many but not all patients who undergo a vaginoplasty/vulvoplasty in one stage end up wanting a revision procedure to correct aesthetic and functional concerns.
+revision procedure to correct aesthetic and functional concerns.
 When the labia minora and majora are constructed at the same time as the vaginal canal, the body is often overwhelmed and the tissue does not heal as intended.

 Recovery and Aftercare